Healthdirect Free Australian health advice you can count on.

 First aid kits

-An organised and properly stocked first aid kit can give you peace of mind in a medical emergency.
-Being prepared could help you save a life.
+• An organised and properly stocked first aid kit can help in a medical emergency.

 • crepe bandages of varying widths